 According to the 2013 National Survey of Sexual Attitudes and Lifestyles (Natsal-3), the average number of sexual partners as risen in the UK over the last 20 years.
 As of 2013, the average number of male sexual partners for a woman was 7.7, while the average number of female sexual partners for a man was 11.7.
 (In 1991 these figures were 3.7 and 8.6 respectively.)
 There is no ‘right’ or ‘wrong’ number of sexual partners for an individual of either gender.
-However, promiscuity requires certain precautions to keep sex free of unwanted consequences.
+However, any sexual activity requires certain precautions to avoid unwanted consequences.

 There are various possible reasons for the rise in sexual partners.
 Increasingly relaxed attitudes towards sex is one.
 Fewer long-term relationships is another.
 Notably, Natsal-3 found the general population spends less time having sex than in 1991.
 More sexual partners does not mean more sexual intercourse: quite the opposite in fact.